Skørping: Skørping Municipality

-The former Skørping municipality covered an area of 238 km², and had a total population of 9,835 in 2005.
+The former Skørping municipality covered an area of 238 km2, and had a total population of 9,835 in 2005.

-On January 1, 2007, Skørping Municipality ceased to exist as a result of the 2007 Kommunalreformen ("Municipality Reform").
+On 1 January 2007 Skørping Municipality ceased to exist as a result of the 2007 Kommunalreformen ("Municipality Reform").
 It was merged with Nørager and Støvring municipalities to form the new Rebild Municipality.
-This created a municipality with an area of 628 km² and a total population of 28,457 (2005 figures).
+This created a municipality with an area of 628 km2 and a total population of 28,457 (2005 figures).

 Attractions

-The town is in the middle of the Rold Forest (Rold Skov), Denmark's second largest forested area; Lake Madum and Large Oks Lake (Store Økssø) lie south of the town of Skørping.
+The town is located in the middle of the Rold Forest (Rold Skov), Denmark's second largest forested area; Lake Madum and Large Oks Lake (Store Økssø) lie south of the town of Skørping.

 Rebild Bakker ("Rebild Hills") is a national park consisting of heather-covered hills, located in the municipality near the village of Rebild.
 The area was purchased in 1911 by a group of Americans of Danish descent.
 The effort was led by Max Henius, a Danish-American biochemist.
 In 1912 the park was given to the Danish state as a present with three conditions: